geomagpy/magpy/README.md

 Plot xyz data from both streams

-        mp.plotStreams([data,otherdata])
+        mp.plotStreams([data,otherdata]) -->

 ### 2.5 Flagging data

-The flagging procedure allows the observer to mark specific data (like spikes, storm onsets, pulsations, disturbances, lightning strikes, etc).
-Each flag is asociated with a comment and a type number.
-Flagtype number ranges between 0 and 4.
+The flagging procedure allows the observer to mark specific data points or ranges.
+Falgs are useful for labelling data spikes, storm onsets, pulsations, disturbances, lightning strikes, etc. Each flag is asociated with a comment and a type number.
+The flagtype number ranges between 0 and 4:

-        0:  normal data with comment (e.g. Hello World)
+  - 0:  normal data with comment (e.g. "Hello World")
-        1:  automatic process added mark (e.g. spike)
+  - 1:  data marked by automated analysis (e.g. spike)
-        2:  observer marked data as valid geomagnetic signature (e.g. storm onset, pulsation)
-            - such data cannot be marked invalid by automatic procedures
+  - 2:  data marked by observer as valid geomagnetic signature (e.g. storm onset, pulsation).
+Such data cannot be marked invalid by automated procedures
-        3:  observer marked data as invalid (e.g. lightning, magnetic disturbance)
+  - 3:  data marked by observer as invalid (e.g. lightning, magnetic disturbance)
-        4:  merging mark (e.g. data inserted from another source/instrument as defined in the comment)
+  - 4:  merged data (e.g. data inserted from another source/instrument as defined in the comment)

-Flags can be stored along with the data set (requires CDF output) or separatly in a binary archive.
-These flags can then be applied anytime to the raw data again, acertaining perfect reproducability.
+Flags can be stored along with the data set (requires CDF format output) or separately in a binary archive.
+These flags can then be applied to the raw data again, ascertaining perfect reproducibility.

-#### 2.5.1 Mark spikes
+#### 2.5.1 Mark data spikes

-Getting a spiked record:
+Load a data record with data spikes:

         datawithspikes = read(example1)

-Mark all spikes using defaults options
+Mark all spikes using the automated function `flag_outlier` with default options:

         flaggeddata = datawithspikes.flag_outlier(timerange=timedelta(minutes=1),threshold=3)

-Show flagged data data
+Show flagged data in a plot:

         mp.plot(flaggeddata,['f'],annotate=True)

-#### 2.5.2 Flag range
+#### 2.5.2 Flag time range

-Flag a certain time range
+Flag a certain time range:

+        flaglist = flaggeddata.flag_range(keys=['f'], starttime='2012-08-02T04:33:40',
+                                          endtime='2012-08-02T04:44:10',
-        flaglist = flaggeddata.flag_range(keys=['f'], starttime='2012-08-02T04:33:40', endtime='2012-08-02T04:44:10', flagnum=3, text="iron metal near sensor")
+                                          flagnum=3, text="iron metal near sensor")

-Apply flags to data
+Apply these flags to the data:

         flaggeddata = flaggeddata.flag(flaglist)

-Show flagged data data
+Show flagged data in a plot:

         mp.plot(flaggeddata,['f'],annotate=True)

 #### 2.5.3 Save flagged data

+To save the data together with the list of flags to a CDF file:

         flaggeddata.write('/tmp/',filenamebegins='MyFlaggedExample_', format_type='PYCDF')

-    Check it:
+To check for correct save procedure, read and plot the new file:

         newdata = read("/tmp/MyFlaggedExample_*")
         mp.plot(newdata,annotate=True, plottitle='Reloaded flagged CDF data')

 #### 2.5.4 Save flags separately

+To save the list of flags seperately from the data in a pickled binary file:

         fullflaglist = flaggeddata.extractflags()
         saveflags(fullflaglist,"/tmp/MyFlagList.pkl"))

-    Check it:
+These flags can be loaded in and then reapplied to the data set:

         data = read(example1)
         flaglist = loadflags("/tmp/MyFlagList.pkl")
         data = data.flag(flaglist)